How Water Quality Affects Your Plants

 It should be noted that using water softeners for irrigation water is discouraged.
 Water softeners leave high concentrations of sodium or potassium which can create new problems for your plants.

 There you have it.
 Base water quality is something you should keep in mind when raising plants, indoors or out!
 The most accurate method is to contact a testing center to measure the content of your water, but a quick EC or pH test can help you identify problems in the short term for yourself.
 If you have any tricks you’d like to share, comment below so we can all benefit.
-We’d also love to hear from you or see the projects you’re working on through Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram!
+We’d also love to hear from you or see the projects you’re working on through Facebook, Twitter, LinkedIn, or Pinterest!